AlexanderJCS/platformer-creator-console/README.md

 ## Known Issues

-- The leftmost column of a level is not visible
 - 10+ compiler warnings in Visual Studio

 ## Planned Features

 - Default levels
-- Enemies
-- Death objects/spikes
+- Configuration files to change how the level behaves
 - Powerups